 We’ll cover the actual process of recording your podcast in greater detail below, but once you have your finished audio file, you’ll need to find a way to get it live on the airwaves.
 Unfortunately, it’s not as simple as saving your finished file and it appearing magically on Spotify or iTunes.
 While those services, and others like them, are the tools your audience will use to listen to the show, you’ll first need to find a place to host them.

-It’s worth exploring which hosting platform is right for you.
+It’s worth exploring which podcast hosting platform is right for you.
 There are plenty of options here, ranging in price and capability.
 For beginners, a simple free service would offer you the ability to host your audio file, create an RSS link so people can subscribe, and offer enough bandwidth so listeners can stream without any audio problems.

 Once you start looking to paid hosting platforms, your options increase significantly, along with the capabilities.